ncphillips/ncphillips/README.md

 * **Other:** Vagrant

 ## Experience
-### UPEI Research Assistant
+### UPEI Research Developer
-Working under Dr. Scott Bateman in researching crowdwork.
+Working under Dr. Scott Bateman to research crowdwork.

  * Created **meanjs-crowdflower**, a web service for linking together Crowdflower Job's into workflows.
  * Created **crowdstudy**, a Node project for running crowdwork related experiments.
 The experiments were created with React.